Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 ## The Half-Assed Version Cannot Work

-This is the communism joke again.

 If you half-ass the implementation, it does not work.

 But the funny part is what "half-assed" means here.

-It does not mean the team skipped a ceremony.

-It means the organization adopted the vocabulary of autonomy while preserving the structure of command.
+A half-implemented version may perform every ceremony.
+The failure occurs when an organization adopts the vocabulary of autonomy while preserving the structure of command.

 It means feedback exists, but cannot alter commitments.